alik604/OpenCV-projects/readme.markdown

 > Given an image of a License plate, Output all the text found.
 >
-> I failed to process the image in a way such that pyTesseract-OCR will work.
+> I failed to process the image in a way such that pyTesseract-OCR will work consitantly; works ~70% of the time

 3. AIplays GTA V